 As the media elbows into the homes of millions of Americans, one must raise their level of scrutiny and analyze the information that is being presented to them.
 Unfortunately, many people believe that the information that they hear is factually based and unbiased.
 Yet, society finds itself proliferating with news that twists the evidence to sell mistruth either for sensationalism or to push an agenda.
 This is especially true in regard to media corporations becoming embroiled with politics; this leads them to push a partisan view and manipulate citizens into believing the “truths” and policies of a particular party.

 Chiefly, it is important to realize that the media thrives on chaos and fear-mongering.
 It is clear to see how most of the stories proliferate tragedies, such as natural disasters or violent crimes, and spread uncorroborated rumors, such as doping scandals or sex scandals.
 Unfortunately, journalists capitalize on the world’s misfortunes.
+And shock sites such as Hoodsite or US Crime are filled with gruesome gory videos of people getting killed and dying on camera, and attract millions of visitors monthly.
 People seek out what is wrong in the world.
-By catering to this dismal thirst, media companies are able to put more change into their pockets—all without the worry of checking the facts or to see if they are giving a transparent paradigm.
+By catering to this dismal thirst, media companies are able to put more change into their pockets — all without the worry of checking the facts or to see if they are giving a transparent paradigm.

 Essentially, the stories that one sees on the television are a work of fiction that is meant to invoke a certain reaction from the audience.
 Instead of covering the facts as well as what matters, the news realized that drama sells and works to drum up the theatrics.
 Unfortunately, the show is filled with phenomenal directors and actors because the viewers leave the show thinking that it was firmly rooted in reality.
 However, the world of the media is more analogous to that of a fantasy realm.